jrehor/kcc/README.md

 The annotated breakdown of `qs` code gives a good impression of what is going on inside of k programmer's head, but tells you nothing about how fast it usually happens.
 A proficient k programmer would read and understand `qs` in well under two minutes.
 With a bit more practice, you will agree that reading k programs is easy and fun, but even sooner you will see why k programmers enjoy writing them so much.

-Just for fun, here are two programs of comparable size:
+Speaking of fun, take a look at these two programs:

 ```java
 public final class qs {public void s(int[] x){}}//java